clifgriffin/shopp/readme.txt

 Run sales, add new products, update inventory, ship orders.
 It’s all there, and it’s easy.
 Shopp consistently wins accolades for it’s WordPress-native administration tools giving it the most natural management experience you’ll find in a WordPress e-commerce solution.
 Get in, do your thing and get on with your real life.

 E-commerce software shouldn’t tell you how to manage your business.
 You should be able tell your e-commerce software how you manage your business.
 Shopp lets you do just that.
-Create your own order processing labels and easily move orders through each step of the order fullfillment workflow either automatically or take control of it yourself.
+Create your own order processing labels and easily move orders through each step of the order fulfillment workflow either automatically or take control of it yourself.

 Export orders to accounting systems like Intuit® QuickBooks®, or to spreadsheets like Microsoft® Excel®.
 Shopp remembers your last export date so its easy to do ongoing exports on a regular basis.

 = Safe & Sound =

-Your website will be in good -hands- bytes running on Shopp.
+Your website will be in good hands (or bytes) running on Shopp.
 Our comprehensive security builds on the solid toolkit of WordPress to let the good guys in and keep bad guys out.
 We use all the tricks of the trade plus a few ideas of our own to protect your store and your customers.

 Shopp is so secure it passes PCI vulnerability scans every day and we can prove it!
 [See the McAfee SECURE seal on our website](https://www.mcafeesecure.com/RatingVerify?ref=shopplugin.net).